 But if you think a cheap $5 self tanner from Wal-Mart is going to give you the same beautiful, natural tan that a higher-end product can, you ‘re sorely mistaken.

 Now that doesn’t mean there aren’t some lower-priced products that can work wonders for your particular situation and skin.

 I’m sure there are (and we’ll post and review them as we find them).

 But for most people, you’ll get much better results spending a few extra bucks for a premium product that uses quality ingredients, quality manufacturing and uses the right combination of ingredients.

-That’s the recipe for self tanning success, and like many things in life, it usually costs more for better results!
+That’s the recipe for self tanning success, and like many things in life, it usually costs more for better results (although there are exceptions)!

 Speaking of results, we just published our ranking of the best self tanning products currently available, click here to see which products made the cut!